ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 </figcaption>
 </figure>

-Someone might someday wonder about my interest in Emily.
-I often wonder about it too.

 When I came to Brooktondale, I valued the time as the beginning of a new phase of my life, but I did not intend to stay forever.

 Shortly after I moved in, Molly Adams sought me out and handed me "A Note on Emily Mills."
 I took it and read it with some interest, and appreciated it enough at the time to put the document with my deeds and file it away.
 I'm sure it didn't take long at all for me to forget that it existed.
 What a wasted opportunity!
 I never got the chance to ask Molly for more information, yet her words have been, and remain, invaluable to me.
 Presumably, if she had a photo of Emily, she would have given me that too, as I later learned that Molly kept an eye out for newcomers (as she herself had once been) to educate them about their homes and the people that occupied them in the past.
 I have since learned just how passionate Molly was about history in general, and Brooktondale's history in particular.
 She was clearly a rare individual, and we owe so much to her.